smartguy666/customer-support-agent-using-react-and-node/README.md

 Add an admin/support dashboard
 ## 🎯 Project Goal

-The goal of this project is to demonstrate how a Customer Support AI Agent can be built using DNotifier with a Node.js backend.
+The goal of this project is to demonstrate how a Customer Support AI Agent can be built using DNotifier AI features with a Node.js backend.

-The application provides its own frontend and backend while using DNotifier for real-time agent communication.
+The application provides its own frontend and backend while using DNotifier for AI enabled real-time agent communication.

 The architecture keeps the DNotifier credentials on the server and allows customers to interact with the support agent through the application's own interface.